casualuser/casualuser.github.io/solutions.md

 ## Architecture & Infra Blueprints

+These are deeper infrastructure blueprints that sit under or alongside the **Stack Blueprints** above – used when we need to design or explain the platform itself, not just the application stack.

 - Reusable infrastructure patterns for typical SaaS and platform workloads.
 - Living diagrams and codemaps we keep alongside code and tests.
 - Used both for initial design and for explaining architecture to non-engineering stakeholders.